DavitIspiryan/Myapplication/README.md

           Resolution – Application allows you to know if you can pay for the room or not.
-          User need – If user cannot allow him to pay, but he wants to continue finding other hotels Resolution – Application asks you either to continue or not
+          User need – If user cannot allow him to pay, but he wants to continue finding other hotels Resolution – Application asks you either to continue or not user need - Tourists need to find out the hotel name and location resolution - Appliction allows you to type phonenumber and know wanted info

           User story
           As a tourist I can check whether the hotel is suitable for me and find all hotels with the help of bookmaking application.
 I               can choose hotel stars and the money which I can afford to pay for the hotel.